Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## Moves

-You get all of the basic moves, plus three Searcher moves.
+You get all of the basic [[moves]], plus three Searcher [[moves]].
 You get this one:

 B **First Encounter**: One strange event started you down this path, sparking your need to discover the truth behind the unexplained.
 Decide what that event was: pick a category below and take the associated move.
 Then tell everyone what happened to you (or someone close to you).
 Then pick a category below and take the associated move: b **Cryptid Sighting**: You take note of any reports of strange creatures.
 Whenever you first see a new type of creature, you may immediately ask one of the **investigate a mystery** questions. b **Zone of Strangeness**: Things are not fixed.
-You never need **act under pressure** when supernatural forces alter the environment around you, and you get 2-armour against harm from sudden changes to the laws of physics.
+You never need **act under pressure** when supernatural forces alter the environment around you, and you get 2-[[armour]] against [[harm]] from sudden changes to the laws of physics.

 b **Psychic Event**: Your mind is awakened.
 You may **act under pressure** to use the **sensitive** weird move, or---if **sensitive** is your weird move---**empath**.
 See page 21. b **Higher power**: Something looks out for you.
 You start with an extra Luck.

 b **Strange Dangers**: You are always watching for hazards.
-When you have no armour, you still count as having 1-armour.
+When you have no [[armour]], you still count as having 1-[[armour]].

 b **Abduction**: They taught you hidden knowledge.
 Gain +1 to any move when you research strange or ancient secrets to do it.